 The Intercultural Studies major and Global Studies minor help students to think globally as they learn about cultures and people groups, for the purpose of developing passion for the nations and strategies for reaching the world with the gospel.
-The Global Studies minor requires a short, four to five week, international experience.
-The Intercultural Studies major includes both a short term and a semester long international practicum.

 The Philosophy program is designed to teach students to recognize, analyze, and engage the central issues of human existence in a historical context, emphasizing the integration of faith in academic study and Christian living.